 Method 01 – Apple iOS Parental Control [ Wifi & 3G/4G Data ]

-Unlike Android where you can change the DNS and blocks adult websites without installing any apps, Apple’s iPhone on the other hand uses a more ‘fool’ proof method via the Parental Control feature.
-There are pro and cons, the problem with Android is a hard reset will reset the existing DNS and parental control apps, whereas an iPhone or iPad requires a password to perform such task, thus making it harder to bypass the filter.
+Unlike Android where you can change the DNS and block adult websites without installing any apps, Apple’s iPhone on the other hand uses a more ‘fool’ proof method via the Parental Control feature.
+There are pros and cons, the problem with Android is a hard reset will reset the existing DNS and parental control apps, whereas an iPhone or iPad requires a password to perform such a task, thus making it harder to bypass the filter.

-So, how to block not family friendly websites on the iPhone, iPod & iPad?
+So, how to block non-family friendly websites on the iPhone, iPod & iPad?
 First off you will need to update to iOS 7 to use the Adult Web Filtering feature.
 This is a new feature in iOS 7 and above.

 No parental control or filter is 100% fool proof, if you are looking for more, maybe a secondary filter, Kaspersky Safe Browser is the best.
 Stay safe from malicious links, suspicious content or identity theft with Kaspersky Safe Browser for FREE.
 It detects & blocks phishing sites, spammy links & unwanted content.